nikkilr88/100-days-of-code/log.md

 ### Day 18 (June 8, 2017):

-**Today's Progress**: Continued with "The Web Developer Bootcamp" Udemy course.
+**Today's Progress**: Continued with "The Web Developer Bootcamp" Udemy course and did a little work with React.
 Feels a bit slow, but I'm still learning things I didn't know before.
 I'm excited about the upcoming Bootstamp and JS sections!

 **Thoughts:** Had a good day.
 It will feel nice to get back to some bigger projects, though.